Cpad9/JPProjectQ20/README.md

 It creates interfaces to ensure all products have their required methods such as setProductionNumber, setName, getName, getManufactureDate,getSerialNumber.
-This program allows you to create a wide variety of products while still being able to easily access and control information about them.
+This program allows you to create a wide variety of products while still being able to easily access and control information about them...

 This projects uses interfaces, enums, class hierarchy and many more Java fundamental concepts